Joel Kleefisch

 Joel M. Kleefisch (/ˈkleɪfɪʃ/ KLAY-fish; born June 8, 1971) is a former American politician and a former television reporter who now works as a lobbyist.
 He served fourteen years in the Wisconsin State Assembly, representing parts of Waukesha, Jefferson, and eastern Dane counties.
-His wife, Rebecca Kleefisch, is the former Lieutenant Governor of Wisconsin.
+His wife, Rebecca Kleefisch, was the Lieutenant Governor of Wisconsin.

 Early life and education

 Born in Waukesha, Wisconsin, Kleefisch graduated from Waukesha North High School in 1989.
 He earned a Bachelor of Arts from Pepperdine University in 1993.

 Career

 Kleefisch worked as a news researcher for KCBS-TV in Los Angeles during the summer of 1992.
 Upon graduation from Pepperdine he worked as a reporter for WREX-TV in Rockford, Illinois from 1993 to 1994.
 Kleefisch then was hired by WISN-TV to work the assignment desk and as a part-time reporter in 1994, before becoming a full-time general assignment reporter, where he worked until entering politics.
 As a reporter at WISN-TV, he appeared on CNN to discuss the trial of Mark Chmura.
 He won an award for "Best investigative report or series" from the Milwaukee Press Club in 1999 for a piece about date rape drugs.

 Kleefisch was elected to the Wisconsin State Assembly in 2004, and was re-elected in 2006, 2008, 2010, 2012, 2014, and 2016.
 He represented Oconomowoc and surrounding areas of western Waukesha County, northern Jefferson County, and eastern Dane County.
 In 2009 he co-sponsored legislation to increase the penalties in Wisconsin for driving under the influence.

 Kleefisch did not seek re-election in 2018 and was succeeded by Barbara Dittrich.